willwin4sure/vault/🚀Performance Engineering/Miscellany/GPUs and Accelerated Programming.md

 > [!claim]
 > Data supply dwarfs computation for primitive ALU operations.

 Just moving the data *from the register file* totally dominates the energy consumption of performing the operation.
-To be efficient, we need to reduce data supply cost
+To be efficient, we need to reduce data supply cost.

 By using complex instructions, the energy overhead of moving data is amortized.
 In general, we want to seek this kind of arithmetic intensity.